After you've got your Hangout app or extension running privately, to make it public for anyone to use, do the following:

 - When the user hovers over the app and extension picker, the 220px x 140px image is replaced by the description of the app, and an icon is added next to the title.
 The icon used is 32px x 32px for apps and 16px x 16px for extensions.
 The extension icon is smaller because the Hangout embeds it inside a puzzle piece image.

-In order to make your app public, you need to fill in the Google+ Hangouts API configuration fields in the Google Developers Console.
+In order to make your app public, you need to fill in the Google+ Hangouts API configuration fields in the Google API Console.
 Follow this procedure:

-- Access your list of enabled APIs in the Google Developers Console
+- Access your list of enabled APIs in the Google API Console

 - From the project drop-down, choose your Hangouts project.